siunam321/CTF-Writeups/CrewCTF-2023/Forensics/Attaaaaack1-13/README.md

 UntControlKey
 ```

-As you can see, the `GetKeyboardState` and `GetKeyState` looks promising.
+As you can see, the `GetKeyboardState` and `GetKeyState` API looks promising.

 - **Flag: `crew{GetKeyState}`**